dywa-varaprasad/CodeWars-8kyu/README.md

 # CodeWars
 ## This repository is for daily Codewars challenges 8kyu challenges with my solutions.

-### keeping myself accountable I may push code from my Mobile
+### To keep myself accountable I may "push" code from my Mobile according to the availability